 What’s the Difference Between Plaque and Tartar?

-You have probably heard on commercials and from your dentist that you should take steps to reduce your dental plaque and tartar.
+You have probably heard on commercials and from your dentist that you should take steps to reduce your dental plaque and tartar on teeth.
 But what are they exactly?
 And why are they bad?
 And, how are you supposed to reduce them?

 No matter how good you are at your home care, you will still have bacteria in your mouth that occur naturally.
 These bacteria love to feed on the food particles that get stuck between your teeth and along your gum line.
 The science behind it is bacteria break down the carbohydrates in the sugars into an acid.
 That acid mixes with your saliva and creates plaque.